 Causes Of Debt Issues

-Over the years we have operated in the debt consolidation industry, we have seen numerous reasons why people get into debt and struggle to sort it out.
-When we look closer at each case, they tend to be categorized into the following four main reasons people get into debt :
+Over the years, we have operated in the debt consolidation industry, we have seen numerous reasons why people get themselves into unmanageable debt.
+Hence, then struggle to pay the debt off.
+However, when we look closer at each case, they tend to be categorized into the following four main reasons people get into debt :

 - Illness.
-The loss of income from a long term illness is a very common cause of debt problems.
-This can be from either a main bread winner in a relationship or their partner that needs care.
-The loss, or partial loss of income is compounded by the costs of regaining or maintaining health.
+Loss of income from an illness is quite a common cause of debt problems.
+However, this can be from either the main breadwinner in a relationship or their partner that needs care.
+Therefore, the impact of the loss or partial loss of income can be added to by the costs of regaining or maintaining health.
 Illness can cause the most devastating financial issues because there could be long term inability to recover financially.

 - Business Failure.
 Depending on the type of business, the amount of credit, and the reasons behind the failure, the severity of the debt issue can vary considerably.
 They may include bankruptcy or involuntary winding up of a business.
 All debts need to be paid for such as overdrafts, credit card debts, car and equipment finance, trade creditors and taxes for example.
 Banking facilities can generally remain, so long as payments are made.
 Trade accounts can be difficult to honour as these usually require a lump sum payments.